jnDarby/CSCI.331.06.Group_Project/README.md

 - and IDA*

 ### Graph Representation
 At the moment, we are unsure of how we will represent or create the graph but we have started research/have brainstormed a few libraries.
 We have also asked the Professor for advice in terms of possible resources/libraries.
+In the end, we decided to use Graphviz for implementing and generating our graphs, which are created automatically when running the program for each of the searches.
+Below, however, are some brainstorming ideas that were generated...
   - SNAPPY: https://snap.stanford.edu/snappy/
   - Turtle
   - graph-tool: https://graph-tool.skewed.de/static/docs/stable/index.html